UNITED STATES

 |

 When the Company receives consideration from a customer prior to transferring services to the customer under the terms of certain claims management agreements, it records deferred revenues on the Company’s consolidated balance sheets, which represents a contract liability.
-Such deferred revenue is included within accrued liabilities on the accompanying consolidated balance sheets.

 Certain services, such as claims management, are provided under fixed-fee service agreements and require the Company to manage claims over a contract period, typically for one year with the option for auto renewal, with the fixed fee renewing on the anniversary date of such contracts.
 The Company recognizes deferred revenues as revenues when it performs services and transfers control of the services to the customer and satisfies the performance obligation which it determines utilizing a portfolio approach.
-For all fixed fee service agreements, revenues are recognized over the expected service periods by type of claim.
+For all fixed fee service agreements, revenues are straight-lined and recognized over the expected service periods by type of claim.

 |